LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Prompts

-Following the format of the other prompts, the first line in Section \ref{fig:headphones_prompt} details the persona context (``You are an audio equipment reviewer...").
-The next section describes the metric definitions.
-Following these definitions, the next section details the user's preferences in natural language.
+Following the format of the other prompts, the first line in Figure \ref{fig:soft_headphones_prompt} details the persona context (``You are an audio equipment reviewer...").
+The next section details the user's preferences in natural language, and the attribute definitions follow below.
 These are all ``soft" preferences because they do not include any strict constraints.
+Figure \ref{fig:strict_headphones_prompt} has the same persona context, but the user's preferences are organized by must-haves and nice-to-haves.
+This is the main difference between the soft and strict headphones prompt.
+For example, in the strict headphones prompt, the user requires that the pair of chosen headphones has a microphone, but is flexible on price, with cheaper options being a nice-to-have but not a strict requirement.
+On the other hand, in the soft headphones prompt, the user simply uses phrases like ``I prefer" rather than ``I must have".